kopepod/CondaOpenCV/README.md

 # CondaOpenCV

-This repository is meant to run opencv using the conda envirorment
+This repository is meant to run opencv using the conda environment

 ## Conda